infiniflow/ragflow/docs/quickstart.md

 ## Create your first knowledge base

 You are allowed to upload files to a knowledge base in RAGFlow and parse them into datasets.
 A knowledge base is virtually a collection of datasets.
 Question answering in RAGFlow can be based on a particular knowledge base or multiple knowledge bases.
-For now, RAGFlow supports PDF, slides, excel, TXT, images, scanned copies, and web pages.
+File formats that RAGFlow supports include PDF, GIF, TIF, PNG, JPEG, JPG, MD, PPT, PPTX, DOC, DOCX, TXT, CSV, XLSX, and XLS.

 To create your first knowledge base:

 1. Click the **Knowledge Base** tab in the top middle of the page **>** **Create knowledge base**.

-2. Input the name of your knowledge base and click **OK** to confirm.
+2. Input the name of your knowledge base and click **OK** to confirm your changes.

    _You are taken to the **Configuration** page of your knowledge base._